What are the steps involved with getting a civil no-contact order?

 How much does a civil no-contact order cost?

 Nothing.
 A civil no-contact order is free of charge.1

 Will the abuser or stalker be notified that I am trying to get a civil no-contact order against him/her?

 The abuser or stalker must be personally served with a copy of your petition and the temporary no-contact order (if there is one) as well as notice of the hearing where the judge will decide whether or not to grant you a final civil no-contact order.1 The legal papers (summons, notice, temporary order) will be served upon the respondent personally by the sheriff and if the sheriff cannot locate the respondent, s/he can be served by publication, which is explained in the law on our Selected North Carolina Statutes page, subsection (j1).2

 2 NCGS §§ 50C-3(b); NC Rules of Civ.
 Proc.
 Rule 4(j), (j1)

 Will the abuser or stalker have access to my address?

-No. If you state to the clerk that having your address on the court forms would place you or a family member at risk, you may omit your address from all the documents filed with the court.
+If you tell the clerk that having your address on the court forms would place you or a family member at risk, you can leave out your address from all of the documents filed with the court.
 However, you have to provide an alternative address to receive notice of any court proceedings or motions made by the respondent.1 You may also apply for the NC Department of Justice Address Confidentiality Program, which allows domestic violence, sexual assault or stalking victims to keep their address safe from possible or former abusers by using the government address for mail and the government forwards the mail to your confidential address.

 1 NCGS § 50C-2(d)